-As mentioned above, two of our three rings are there to give us ten more points to work with when we’re leveling.
+As mentioned above, two of our three rings give us ten more points to work with when leveling.

 Specifically, Hunter’s Ring and the Priestess Ring.
-Both of these rings grant us stat buffs, +5 to Dex and +5 to Faith, respectively.
+These rings grant us stat buffs, +5 to Dex and +5 to Faith, respectively.

 The Cholranthy Ring, however, is not a part of the stat-buffing ring family.
 Instead, we’re running this ring to increase our stamina recovery.

 The Cholranthy ring synergizes incredibly well with our shield of choice – the Grass Crest Shield.
-The Grass Crest Shield also adds to our stamina recovery and serves as a good upgrade for the starting Kite Shield.
+The Grass Crest Shield also adds to our stamina recovery and is a good upgrade for the starting Kite Shield.

 As with every Dark Souls build, your armor doesn’t matter whatsoever.
 Go with whatever armor you think looks cool, so long as you keep your load below 70%, so it doesn’t impact your movement.

-For our weapons, we’re running the Sunlight Straight Sword and the Sharp Chartus Sword.
-Both of these are powerful DEX-scaling weapons that will carry you right through the end-game.
+We’re running the Sunlight Straight Sword and the Sharp Chartus Sword for our weapons.
+Both of these are powerful DEX-scaling weapons that will carry you right through the end game.
 You can swap them out for other Dexterity weapons if you want to, but it isn’t recommended, especially as the Sunlight Straight Sword comes with a built-in L2 Buff.

-Lastly, our last left-handed weapon is the Saint’s Talismen for casting our variety of Faith-related buffs.
+Lastly, our last left-handed weapon is the Saint’s Talismen for casting our Faith-related buffs.